psychemedia/storytelling-notes/love_more_salt.md

 Well, the wedding-day came, and they was married.
 And after they was married all the company sat down to their vittles.
 When they began to eat the meat, that was so tasteless *they couldn't eat it.
 But Cap o' Rushes' father he tried first one dish and then another, and then he burst out crying.

-' What is the matter?' said the master's son to him.
+'What is the matter?' said the master's son to him.

 'Oh!' says he, 'I had a daughter.
 And I asked her how much she loved me.
 And she said, " As much as fresh meat loves salt.”
 And I turned her from my door, for I thought she didn't love me.
 And now I see she loved me best of all.
 And she may be dead for aught I know.'